Lemon Buttermilk Cake with Lemon Glaze

 If I’m eating a lemon dessert, I want to know it’s there.
 Hint-of-lemon isn’t really my style.
 Go big or go home.

-I love this cake base because it’s fast and easy to make, and the cake always turn out supremely moist, springy, and fluffy thanks to buttermilk, sour cream, and oil.
+I love this cake base, because it’s fast and easy to make, and the cake always turns out supremely moist, springy, and fluffy thanks to buttermilk, sour cream, and oil.
 That trifecta of moisturizing and tenderizing ingredients makes it impossible to have a dry cake.

 What’s in Lemon Buttermilk Cake?